 2020 Student Writing Contest

-The 2020 Student Writing Contest will be posted soon!
+The 2020 Student Writing Contest has been postponed until Summer/Fall 2020.

 Virginia students in grades 6–12 are invited to honor outstanding women in Virginia history by participating in the Virginia Women in History student writing contest sponsored by the Library of Virginia and Encyclopedia Virginia.
 Four winning essays will be chosen, two from students in grades 6–8, and two from students in grades 9–12.